fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 &nbsp;

-So much goodness -- but you still haven’t seen the truly compelling case for using the Flux SDK.
+So much goodness - but you still haven't seen the truly compelling case for using the Flux SDK.
 When a cell value is written to by another application, your app can receive notifications and respond accordingly.
 For example, a user working in SketchUp could write a cell value using the Flux plugin, and immediately trigger a change in your app (assuming you let it).

-In this chapter, we’re going to:
+In this chapter, we're going to:

 * Add the ability to detect changes to a project/data table (outside of your app)